-No director or executive officer of the Company, no proposed nominee for election as a director of the Company and no associate of any of the foregoing is or has been indebted to the Company or any subsidiary of the Company and the Company has not provided a guarantee, entered into a support agreement or provided a letter of credit in respect of the indebtedness of any such individual to another entity, nor is there any aggregate indebtedness to report on behalf of any executive officers, directors, employees, former executive officers, directors or employees of the Company or any of its subsidiaries.
+No director or executive officer of the Company, no proposed nominee for election as a director of the Company and no associate of any of the foregoing is or has been indebted to the Company or any subsidiary of the Company and the Company has not provided a guarantee, entered into a support agreement or provided a letter of credit in respect of the indebtedness of any such individual to another entity, nor is there any aggregate indebtedness to report on behalf of any executive officers, directors, employees, former executive officers, directors or employees of the Company or any of its subsidiaries except for Messrs.
+Bruchs and Scowcroft.